RxRxR October 2018

 Sasquatch Fuel for amazing tasty trail food

-Rim2Rim2Rim - connect with any number of groups onor the
+Rim2Rim2Rim - connect with any number of groups on social media or the internet

 The Great Gatsby by F. Scott Fitzgerald